LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/variables.rst

 .. tip::

-   To avoid confusion, when reading or writing code, say to yourself
+   To avoid confusion when reading or writing code, say to yourself

         ``programmingLanguage`` is assigned ``'JavaScript'``